 b) The aggregate of the annual value of all investment properties (including the prescribed property) owned by the landlord (whether directly or through one or more investment holding companies) is not more than S$60,000 as at 13 April 2020; and

-c) The rental income derived from the property in question in Year of Assessment 2019 constituted 75% or more of the landlord’s gross income in that year.
+c) The rental income derived from all the properties that the landlord must provide Additional Rental Relief for in Year of Assessment 2019 or a later appropriate period12 constituted 75% or more of the landlord’s gross income in that period.